theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/the-digital-prophet.md

   story: "/tgk-assets/images/share/the-gnostic-eye/the-final-idol/series-1/part-2/the-digital-prophet-part-2@story.jpg"
   hero: "/tgk-assets/images/share/the-gnostic-eye/the-final-idol/series-1/part-2/the-digital-prophet-part-2@hero-2x.jpg"

-socialAlt: "Stylised illustration of a cybernetic humanoid in profile with a radiant all-seeing eye.
-Artwork for The Digital Prophet in a dark Gnostic aesthetic."
+socialAlt: "Stylised illustration of a cybernetic humanoid with a radiant all-seeing digital eye, in The Final Idol’s dark Gnostic aesthetic."

-imgBase: "/media/the-gnostic-eye/the-final-idol/series-1/the-digital-prophet"
-imgPrefix: "the-digital-prophet-"
-bodyClass: "eye"
+# === Glyphs ===
 glyph: "🧠"
 glyphRow:
-  - "☿"
-  - "🜏"
+  - "🜏"   # Antimony: the shadow intelligence of the machine
-  - "👁"
+  - "👁"   # The all-seeing Eye of the Oracle
+  - "☿"   # Mercury: the trickster-prophet of digital inversion

+# === Placement ===
 pillar: "the-gnostic-eye"
 series: "the-final-idol"
 season: 1

-seriesId: "the-final-idol"
+seriesId: "the-final-idol-s1"
 episodeId: "the-digital-prophet"
-partId: "part-2"
+partId: "part2"

 quizId: "the-final-idol-s1-the-digital-prophet-part-2"
 quizTitle: "The Digital Prophet — Part II: Algorithmic Revelation"
 quizIntro: "Unmask the voice of synthetic prophecy.
 Can you discern the true oracle from the machine that mimics spirit?"